richonguzman/LoRa_APRS_iGate/README.md

-# Richonguzman / CA2RXU LoRa APRS iGate/Digirepeater
+# CA2RXU LoRa APRS iGate/Digirepeater

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.